 This means that your monthly mortgage payment at the 4.64 percent rate (based on a 25-year amortization) would be $2,925.74.
 But at 2.28 percent, that monthly payment decreases to $2,278.35.

 The first figure is the one to qualify for based on a ratio of how much of your monthly income can go to debt and housing costs.
 The second number is what you’ll end up paying.

-Although the total debt service ratio must be under 44 per cent, Canada Mortgage and Housing Corp. recommends these ratios should be at 32 and 39 per cent for affordability purposes.
+Although the total debt service ratio must be under 44 percent, Canada Mortgage and Housing Corp. recommend these ratios should be at 32 and 39 percent for affordability purposes.